A Weekly Devotional on the Purgative Way

 You will reflect on the joys of the heavenly kingdom, addressing your soul with these words:

-O my soul, how great and priceless will your blessedness and glory be, to clearly and directly see the God of infinite beauty, to delight in the vast sweetness of God, to eternally possess that highest and unchangeable good, the most high God, and also to happily have and possess by inheritance in him an overflowing abundance of all good and beautiful and desirable things, to eternally have whatever satisfies free from care, to taste the most delightful sweetness of divine and uncreated peace and charity, to be completely submerged in the love of the Creator, to be most delightfully transformed according to the most delightful God, to embrace God from within most closely and affectionately, to never want or be able to be separated from his most glorious and delightful countenance, love, and embrace!
+O my soul, how great and priceless will your blessedness and glory be, to clearly and directly see the God of infinite beauty; to delight in the vast sweetness of God; to eternally possess that highest and unchangeable good, the most high God, and also to happily have and possess by inheritance in him an overflowing abundance of all good and beautiful and desirable things; to eternally have whatever satisfies free from care; to taste the most delightful sweetness of divine and uncreated peace and charity; to be completely submerged in the love of the Creator; to be most delicately transformed according to the most delightful God; to embrace God from within most closely and affectionately; to never want or be able to be separated from his most glorious and delightful countenance, love, and embrace!
+And consider also, O my soul, how inconceivable a happiness it will be to see with a most clear and eager mind the uncreated blessedness, magnificence, glory, and holiness of the most blessed Trinity—namely how the Father and the Son and the Holy Spirit love each other most sweetly with an infinite passion, how they regard each other most clearly and delightfully; furthermore, to see how our nature is united in Christ to the divine nature or to the eternal Word in the unity of a person, and how it is exalted above all creation; to see all his brightness and glory in soul and body; likewise, to see the most blessed and sweet Virgin Mary and all her glory and beauty; to see also the company of all the elect or Saints in the homeland, the hierarchies and orders of the angelic spirits, the holy Patriarchs and Prophets, the most glorious choir of Apostles, the army of martyrs, of confessors and virgins.
+And how miserable are those who deprive themselves of so great a happiness for the sake of momentary and worthless pleasures of the flesh, for profits and success, and do not yearn for it unceasingly.

 On Monday